leokrahn/engr3/README.md

 ![Screenshot 2024-02-08 152518](https://github.com/leokrahn/engr3/assets/143544783/952c1820-80b0-4a25-a717-f9a15bb208ba)

 ### Reflection
 the assign ment was pretty easy, i followed the instructions on the slides for both the wiring and the first part of the code, and then did the rest on my own.
+I learned how to scan the LCD screen and use the menu functions.

 =======